basho-labs/little_riak_book/en/03-developers.md

 ```

 Now it may not seem so from what we've seen, but link walking is a specialized
-case of mapreduce.
+case of MapReduce.

-There is another phase of a mapreduce query called "link".
+There is another phase of a MapReduce query called "link".
 Rather than
 executing a function, however, it only requires the same configuration
 that you pass through the shortcut URL query.